daostack/arc/docs/roadmap.md

 # Roadmap for the DOAStack

-DAOStack is a collective of programmers and blockchain exerts that is growing and bootstrapping itself into a DAO while building the necessary blockchain (and other) code for itself.
+DAOStack is a collective of programmers and blockchain experts that is growing and bootstrapping itself into a DAO while building the necessary blockchain (and other) code for itself.

 # Formal and informal whitepaper